-Brownie batter dessert hummus is oh so chocolatey, rich and decadent.
-This is the perfect healthy dessert.
+Brownie batter hummus is oh so chocolatey, rich and decadent.
+This is the perfect healthy dessert recipe.
 If you love brownie batter and all things chocolate, check out this recipe!

 This brownie batter hummus would be perfect with any of these healthy charcuterie boards.
 It's also an easy and healthy summer snack!

-This is perfect because it's a sweet treat, but is not high in sugar.
+This is perfect healthy dessert option because it's a sweet treat, but is not high in sugar.
 Here's a list of more foods to eat when craving sugar!

 Ingredients Needed